arnau/primate/README.md

 better choice given the complexity involved in the Sieve of Atkin.
 I'll stick to Atkin given the tests run in less than 16s in debug mode, ~3s in release mode.

+### The Good, the Bad and the Ugly

+I'm fairly pleased of the current state of the Sieve of Atkin implementation.
+There is room for improvement to make it faster though.

+The command line interface is not good enough.
+The matrix generation should be externalised and tested and, instead of generating all values, it should generate just the upper triangle.